mdjmplugin/mobile-dj-manager/readme.txt

 	* **Bug Fix**: In some instances the links within the Client Zone did not work correctly due to a conflict in configuration

 == Upgrade Notice ==

+= 1.5.6 =

+Addresses an issue whereby an event could not be saved due to incorrect formatting of currency

 = 1.5.5 =